Happy Few

 Happy Few is a 2010 French romance film directed by Antony Cordier.
 The film was nominated for the Golden Lion at the 67th Venice International Film Festival.
 It was released in the US under the title Four Lovers by Oscilloscope Laboratories in theaters and on DVD in 2012.
-In Europe on DVD it was released as Aimez Qui Vous Voulez - Happy Few.
+In Europe on DVD it was released as Aimez Qui Vous Voulez, Happy Few.

+Plot

+Rachel works in a jewelry store.
+She meets Vincent in the workshop, whom she immediately likes.
+She is quickly seduced by his openness and so she decides to organize a dinner with their respective spouses, Franck and Teri.
+Both couples become friends during the meeting and consequently they fall in love with each other.
+Even if it happened unintentionally, the two couples become inseparable.

+They surrender to their passion blindly, without rules and without lies.
+They keep the secret from the children and their own parents and their familiar everyday life continues as usual.
+However, emotional chaos soon ensues and jealousy grows.